 So Andi (the director) jokingly asked Ted if he would be kind enough to arrange for the arrest of an artist by NJPD the next day, so we could try it out.
 To our great surprise Ted answered “Sure, we could do that, what time is good for you?”

-The result is this little 2-minute video, which I think you will enjoy:
+The result is this little 2-minute video.

 I’ve really no idea if there’s any future for a silhouette-cutting-while-handcuffed act in the world of corporate entertainment, but then again you never really know.
 Stranger things have happened.